Mental Health and Wellbeing

 On this page:

 Psychological therapies such as counselling, mindfulness, and cognitive behavioural therapy can help and are available free on the NHS.

-You can easily self-refer by contacting one of the providers directly (listed in the card or shown on the poster below - click to open).
+You can easily self-refer by contacting one of the providers directly.

 If you are unsure or need additional support, contact your GP practice to discuss further.